AIBL impact

 Fort Peck Youth Summit

-The 3rd Fort Peck Tribal Youth Summit is a collaborative effort between AIBL board member Sam McCracken, Nike N7, and the Center for Native American Youth (CNAY), providing a platform for Native youth to explore their cultural identity, develop leadership skills, and envision a future of prosperity for themselves and their communities.
-Through a series of workshops, activities, and discussions, the summit empowers Native youth to embrace their cultural heritage, prioritize mental and physical health, and become leaders in their communities.
+The Fort Peck Tribal Youth Summit is a collaborative effort between AIBL board member Sam McCracken, and Nike N7, providing a platform for Native youth to explore their cultural identity, develop leadership skills, and envision a future of prosperity for themselves and their communities.

 “At the Fort Peck Summit, I liked the games that the hosts chose to play, I also enjoyed listening to the guests who came to talk.
 They were very positive and motivational.
 I liked meeting new people there and hope to go back next year!”